leonelngande/leonelngande.github.io/_posts/2021-03-09-livewire-confirm-form-submission-before-proceeding.md

 </div>
 ```

 The most relevant piece being the addition of `onclick="confirm('Are you sure?!') || event.preventDefault();"` to the submit button.
-Also notice the user of `event.preventDefault()` instead of `event.stopImmediatePropagation()` as you probably might have seen in many blog posts as well as the Livewire documentation.
+Also, notice the use of `event.preventDefault()` instead of `event.stopImmediatePropagation()` as you probably might have seen in many blog posts as well as the Livewire documentation.
 Something like this:

 ```html
 <button onclick="confirm('Are you sure?!') || event.stopImmediatePropagation();"